CTCycle/ADSORFIT-model-fitting/README.md

 # ADSORFIT: Automated Adsorption Model Fitting

 ## Project Overview
 ADSORFIT is designed to streamline the process of adsorption modeling for researchers in the field.
 By automating the fitting of theoretical adsorption models to empirical isotherm data, this tool helps in accurately extracting crucial adsorption parameters such as adsorption constants and saturation uptakes.
-The core functionality revolves around minimizing the Least Squares (LS) discrepancy between observed and model-predicted uptakes, thereby refining the fit and ensuring the model constants reflect true adsorption behavior under given experimental conditions.
+The core functionality revolves around minimizing the Least Squares Sum (LSS) discrepancy between observed and model-predicted uptakes, thereby refining the fit and ensuring the model constants reflect true adsorption behavior under given experimental conditions.

 ## Installation
 First, ensure that you have Python 3.10.12 installed on your system.
 Then, you can easily install the required Python packages using the provided requirements.txt file: